I Love Recipe

 약 15분

-This recipe for Cheongyang-gochu-dajimi (청양고추다짐이) is a spicy and pungent 'rice thief' made with 1 kg of Cheongyang chili peppers, dried anchovies for broth, and dried shrimp.
+This is a recipe for Cheongyang Chili Paste (Cheongyang Gochu Dajimi (청양고추다짐이)), a spicy and pungent 'rice thief' side dish made with 2.2 lb of Cheongyang chilies, large dried anchovies, and dried shrimp.

 📝 Editor's Notes

-This spicy and pungent Cheongyang-gochu-dajimi (청양고추다짐이), made with 1 kg of Cheongyang chili peppers and prepared in just 15 minutes, is an indispensable 'rice thief' side dish on the Korean dining table.
+Using 2.2 lb of Cheongyang chilies, this spicy and pungent Cheongyang Chili Paste, which takes only 15 minutes to make, is an indispensable 'rice thief' side dish on the Korean dining table.

-The deep umami of dried anchovies for broth (국물멸치) and dried shrimp (건새우) harmonizes with the spiciness of Cheongyang chili peppers, creating a magical dish that can revive a lost appetite with just one spoonful.
+The deep umami flavor of dried anchovies and dried shrimp harmonizes with the spiciness of Cheongyang chilies, creating a magical dish that can revive a lost appetite with just one spoonful.

-Especially on chilly autumn or cold winter days, serving it over warm rice will fill you with a comforting warmth.
+Especially in chilly autumn or cold winter, serving it over warm rice will make you feel a warmth spread throughout your body.

-We highly recommend this excellent side dish to provide a hearty and delicious meal even on busy days.
+We highly recommend this filial side dish that guarantees a hearty and delicious meal even in a busy daily life.

 🛒 Ingredient Tips

-For dried anchovies for broth (국물멸치), select those with less fishy odor and a silvery color; they should remain firm and not crumble when heads and guts are removed.
+For large dried anchovies, select those with less fishy odor and a silvery sheen.

-Good quality dried shrimp (건새우) should have a bright color, minimal breakage, and a strong, savory aroma.
+For dried shrimp, choose those with a vivid color, minimal breakage, and a strong, characteristic savory aroma.

-Although not strictly seasonal, you can find high-quality Cheongyang chili peppers and dried seafood year-round, so try making this delicious dajimi with fresh ingredients.
+Although not seasonal, good quality Cheongyang chilies and dried seafood can be easily found year-to-year, so try making delicious chili paste with fresh ingredients.

 🔄 Substitution Guide

-If the spiciness of Cheongyang chili peppers (청양고추) is too much for you, try mixing in half Kkari-gochu (꽈리고추) or Asak-gochu (아삭이고추).
+If the spiciness of Cheongyang chilies is too much, try mixing in half kkari-gochu (꽈리고추) or ahsaki-gochu (아삭이고추) chilies.

-This will reduce the heat while still allowing you to enjoy the crisp texture and unique aroma of the peppers.
+This will reduce the heat while still allowing you to enjoy a crisp texture and the unique aroma of chilies.

-For those with anchovy or dried shrimp allergies, or who dislike seafood flavors, finely minced shiitake mushrooms or king oyster mushrooms can be a good substitute.
+For those with anchovy or dried shrimp allergies, or who dislike seafood flavors, finely minced shiitake or king oyster mushrooms can be used instead.

-The umami from the mushrooms can partially replace the flavor of anchovies and dried shrimp.
+The umami from the mushrooms can somewhat substitute the flavor of anchovies and dried shrimp.

-While you can use regular brewed soy sauce instead of Korean traditional soy sauce (집간장/조선간장), the traditional soy sauce offers a deeper umami and higher salinity, which is better for bringing out the recipe's intended flavor.
+While regular brewed soy sauce can be used instead of Korean traditional soy sauce (Ganjang (간장)), the latter provides a deeper umami and higher salt content, which is better for bringing out the recipe's intended flavor.

 🥘 Ingredients